Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Experiment

-\textbf{Inference Latency and Practicality:} ECO demonstrates a decisive advantage in computational efficiency.
-On TSP5000, ECO completes inference in just 2.5 minutes, representing a speedup of orders of magnitude compared to constructive heuristics and iterative baselines.
-This establishes ECO as a highly practical solver for time-sensitive, large-scale industrial routing scenarios where traditional solvers typically require hours of computation.
+\textbf{Inference Latency and Practicality:} ECO demonstrates a clear efficiency advantage among the compared constructive neural solvers.
+On TSP5000, ECO completes the 1,000-instance evaluation in 2.5 minutes, which is faster than CNF and GFlowNet-HBG while requiring much less wall-clock time than traditional exact or heavy heuristic solvers.
+This establishes ECO as a practical option for time-sensitive large-scale routing scenarios.
+Notably, this speed is achieved without any local-search post-processing at test time.